destinygg/destinypositions/docs/politics.md

 My political positions generally follow from my moral system.
 I think that this is a much better state of affairs than having my positional positions be inherited from my parents, or inherited from a particular political party.

 A lot of political debate actually just boils down to having a different moral system.
 Instead of two people arguing at a surface level about an issue, it is sometimes more useful to dive down and try to figure out what the other person actually believes at a fundamental level.
-This is why hypotheticals are an extremely useful tool - it can help pinpoint exactly where you disagree with someone else.
+This is why hypotheticals are an extremely useful tool - they can help pinpoint exactly where you disagree with someone else.

 ## Libertarianism